Instantly Chat with Your Future Customers in Messenger, Native Web Chat & SMS

 MobileMonkey uses NLP with question-and-answer triggers.
 They are remarkably easy to set up and don’t require any programming skills.

-Here is a chatbot that can answer questions about buying a home, renting a home, or selling a home.
+Here is a chatbot in the Facebook Messenger platform that can answer questions about buying a home, renting a home, or selling a home.
 You can even view available homes and schedule an appointment to visit one with a realtor.
 Don’t worry; you’re not actually making an appointment or anything.
 This chatbot, like many others available on MobileMonkey are templates that you can use and customize for your own needs.

 Chatbots come in many forms.
 Siri, Alexa, and Google Assistant are all chatbots.
 Most website chats are also chatbots, as are the automatic replies you get when you send a message a business on Facebook.